top of page

 RICHARD BURRELL, Plaintiff, vs. the Estate of Christine Baxter Jones, Deceased, TARA M. JONES, Administratrix; SCHNEIDER NATIONAL; AAA COOPER TRANSPORTATION; TOTAL TRANSPORTATION OF MISSISSIPPI; MICHAEL MARTIN; BENNY SMITH; LONNIE FUQUA; JERRY RAINER; AMANDA ALVIS; AND the Estate of James Andrew Carlisle, Deceased, HONORABLE EDDIE JEAN CARR, Administratrix, Defendants.

-This lawsuit was the result of a commercial vehicle accident that occurred on March 17, 2006, at approximately 2:00 am, on Interstate 20 when the weather conditions turned hazardous due to the presence of thick fog.
+This lawsuit was the result of a commercial vehicle accident that occurred at approximately 2:00 am, on Interstate 20 when the weather conditions turned hazardous due to the presence of thick fog.
 Numerous witnesses and parties testified that visibility conditions were so low that they were forced to slow down their vehicles to a crawl.
 Plaintiffs alleged that commercial vehicle driver, Michael Martin, employed by Schneider National, was speeding in a commercial vehicle under this heavy blanket of fog while in a fatigued condition, which is in violation of Federal Motor Carrier Safety Regulations (FMCSR), Mississippi commercial vehicle laws, and Schneider's own safety policies.
 This incident resulted in the wrongful death of Christine Jones.

 Settled pursuant to a confidentiality agreement.